Permira

-Permira Holdings Limited is a British global investment firm specialised in buyouts, growth funds, equity funds, and credit funds.
+Permira Holdings Limited is a British private equity firm.
 Founded in 1985 as part of Schroders, it became independent in 1996.
 Operating as Permira since 2001, the company became one of the largest buyout specialists.
 As of 2024, Permira advises funds with total committed capital of €80 billion, which have invested in more than 300 companies worldwide.
 The company employs over 470 people in 15 offices across Europe, North America and Asia.

 In June 2024, Permira ranked 20th in Private Equity International's PEI 300 ranking among the world's largest private equity firms.

 History

 In the 1980s, J. Henry Schroder Wagg, a multinational asset management company, developed a concept for private equity funds to finance management buyouts.
 It operated as Schroder Ventures, headquartered in the UK.
 Nicholas Ferguson was appointed chairman.
-In many European countries like Germany and Spain, the Schroders fund was the very first private equity fund to be launched.

 In 1996, Schroder Ventures staff from the UK, Germany, France, and Italy formed an independent company called Schroder Ventures Europe.
 It was renamed Permira in 2001 to reflect its separation from J. Henry Schroder Wagg.
 The Permira brand had been introduced earlier with the launch of the Permira Europe I and Permira Europe II investment funds.

 During the 1990s and 2000s, Permira became the largest private equity firm in the UK and Europe.
 The firm invested in companies such as Cognis and Premiere.
 These acquisitions attracted widespread public attention.
 In 2002, Permira opened its first US office in New York City.
 The firm also established a presence in Asia with its offices in Tokyo (2005–2022) and Hong Kong (2008).

 In 2004, CVC and Permira bought from Centrica the British motoring association the AA, and in July 2007 merged the AA with Saga under Acromas Holdings.
 In 2006, CVC and Permira were accused by Labour MP Gwyn Prosser in the House of Commons of "greed" and "blatant asset stripping" of the AA "to borrow £500m on the basis of the AA's assets in order to pay themselves a dividend."
 The AA responded that they were "happy to have a reasoned conversation with Mr Prosser."

 In 2021, Permira successfully closed its second multi-billion growth opportunities fund at its $4bn hard cap.
 Most recently in 2023, the firm closed its eighth flagship buyout fund, Permira VIII, with total capital commitments of €16.7 billion.

+In August 2026, Permira and the Canadian Pension Plan Investment Board acquired fund administration services company JTC Group for £2.3 billion.
+Located in Jersey; it was founded in 1987 as Jersey Trust Company.
+In 2018 it had an initial public offering on the London Stock Exchange.
+Its acquisitions include: Merrill Lynch's international trust and wealth structuring business,Sanne Group's private client business, and NES Financial.